Navigating your consumer rights can be confusing. In our experience, even retailers and manufacturers don't always understand what the rules are.

 Phone and email templates to help you

-What to do if they refuse to help
+What to do if the business refuses to help

-If the supplier refuses to help you or provide a remedy, you can take these steps:
+If the business refuses to help you or provide a solution, you can take these steps:

-• Write to the business, explaining your rights under the consumer guarantees.
+- Write to them, explaining your rights under the consumer guarantees.

 Stock images: Getty, unless otherwise stated.